FrankSeg117/SeatReservationSystem/README.md

 ## What is this project?

-In this project, we implemented a system for seat reservation in a football stadium.
+In this project, we implemented a system for seat reservation in a baseball stadium.
 This system manages the available seats, client reservations, and a waitlist for a section that may be full.
 The system allows a user to reserve an available seat, cancel reservations, and see the availability of free seats.

 ### Key Details